 This volunteering form is to be used to log information on the hours completed and the duties undertaken.
 This is a crucial part of the assessment process as it determines the level of Award you achieve so you need to be very accurate with the timings as they will be checked with your host organisation.
-Once completed this must be uploaded to the relevant section under Pathways on My Career.
+Once completed it needs to be sent to the careers team, the easiest way of doing this is for it to be uploaded to the relevant section under Pathways on My Career.